 One of the most popular scents is lavender oil, and this is fantastic for relaxation.
 It is ideal for those who are having trouble sleeping or just need something extra to help them relax at night before bed.

 If you need to improve your concentration or boost your energy levels, then lemon oil is one of the best options.
 This oil also removes toxins from the body, treats acne, and speeds up your metabolism.

-Some of the benefits of using rosemary oil in your steam room are that it treats constipation, reduces indigestion, improves circulation, and removes toxins from the body.
+Some of the benefits of using rosemary oil are that it treats constipation, reduces indigestion, improves circulation, and removes toxins from the body.

 Tea tree oil

 One of the best problems for treating acne or reducing skin blemishes is tea tree oil, which also has antiseptic properties.